Closed-End Mutual Funds

 NAV Return

 With a market price of $9 and a NAV of $12.27, this fund is obviously selling at a discount.
-To find the discount, or premium if the market value is greater than the NAV:
+To find the discount, or premium if the market value exceeds the NAV:

 Discount | Premium Percentage Formula